catpea/catpea-project/database/furkies-purrkies/poem-1793/index.md

 The answer is no,
 because the bully’s attack isn’t physical.

-The bully is a dead soul human machine spun out of control, looking to make a copy if it self.
+The bully is a machine spun out of control, looking to make a copy if it self.

 The way it triumphs,